Dear readers of ADxS.org, please forgive the disruption.

 • Blood pressure stabilizing

-GABA does not have a direct inhibitory effect itself, but inhibits the presynaptic release of excitatory neurotransmitters.
-GABA is the primary antagonist of excitatory glutamate.
+GABA itself does not have a direct inhibitory effect, but inhibits the presynaptic release of excitatory neurotransmitters.
+GABA is the primary antagonist of the excitatory glutamate.

-While GABA inhibits ACTH release from the HPA axis (by directly addressing the nucleus paraventricularis (PVN) in the hypothalamus, glutamate promotes ACTH release via projections from the hypothalamus and brainstem.33
+While GABA inhibits ACTH release from the HPA axis (by directly addressing the paraventricular nucleus (PVN) in the hypothalamus), glutamate promotes ACTH release via projections from the hypothalamus and brainstem.33

-In addition to its neuronal effects, GABA has multiple paracrine and endocrine effects.
+In addition to its neuronal effects, GABA has a variety of paracrine and endocrine effects.

-It acts centrally on hypothalamic secretion of releasing factors, GABAergic neurons
+It has a central effect on the hypothalamic secretion of releasing factors, GABAergic neurons

 innervate the pituitary gland.
-GABA is conducted paracrine via the portal vein system to the pituitary gland.
+GABA is transmitted paracrine via the portal vein system to the pituitary gland.

-Prenatal stress delays the migration of GABAergic cell precursors from their site of origin in the medial ganglionic eminence (in the forebrain) to their target in the cortex.3435 This GABAergic cell migration is critical for subsequent cortical function, e.g., in schizophrenia.343637 Subsequent maturation of GABAergic cells is also affected by prenatal stress and correlates with altered social and anxiety-like behavior after prenatal stress.
-An IL-6 antagonist can prevent maternal stress-induced delay in migration of GABAergic cell precursors in mice.34353834
+Prenatal stress delays the migration of GABAergic cell precursors from their place of origin in the medial ganglionic eminence (in the forebrain) to their destination in the cortex.3435 This GABAergic cell migration is crucial for later cortical function, e.g. in schizophrenia.343637 The subsequent maturation of GABAergic cells is also influenced by prenatal stress and correlates with altered social and anxiety-like behavior after prenatal stress.
+An IL-6 antagonist can prevent a maternal stress-induced delay in the migration of GABAergic cell precursors in mice.34353834

 5. Measurement of GABA

-GABA neurotransmitter levels in the brain should be easily measured in blood plasma.1
+The GABA neurotransmitter level in the brain should be easy to measure in blood plasma.1

 However, this is contradicted by the fact that GABA cannot cross the blood-brain barrier.
-Moreover, all recent studies use sophisticated MRI methods to measure GABA levels in the brain.
+In addition, all recent studies use complex MRI methods to measure the GABA level in the brain.

-However, lipophilic GABA derivatives such as gabapentin or pregabalin can cross the blood-brain barrier and are used as first-line drugs for generalized anxiety syndrome.
+However, lipophilic GABA derivatives such as gabapentin or pregabalin can cross the blood-brain barrier and are used as first-choice drugs for generalized anxiety syndrome.

 6. Effects of GABA deficiency